 The following personal data are collected on this Site to register new users:

-EMPATIA could propose questionnaires and surveys to the users of this Service regarding:
+EMPATIA could propose polls, questionnaires and surveys to the users of this Service including:

 Surveys and questionnaires are intended to be for voluntary use and users are free to refuse to answer.
 The data collected through surveys and questionnaires would be managed as additional personal data, adopting the same security and privacy measures described in this policy.